Top ▲

 « Hide

 Pyruvate is oxidized to acetyl‐CoA by pyruvate dehydrogenase which is localized in the mitochondrial matrix.
-The mitochondrial pyruvate carrier (MPC) is a hetero-oligomer composed of SLC54 family members (MPC1 and MPC2).
-The MPC is expressed in the inner mitochondrial membrane and involved in the import of pyruvate into mitochondria [1,5].
-Ubiquitous disruption of either MPC1 or MPC2 expression results in embryonic lethality [7-8].
-Clinically relevant concentrations of the insulin sensitizers, thiazolidinediones, specifically inhibit the MPC [3].
+The mitochondrial pyruvate carrier (MPC) is composed of SLC54 family members (MPC1 and MPC2) [1,4], which form functional hetero-dimers [7-8].
+The MPC is expressed in the inner mitochondrial membrane and involved in the import of pyruvate into mitochondria [1,4].
+Ubiquitous disruption of either MPC1 or MPC2 expression results in embryonic lethality [10-11].
+Clinically relevant concentrations of the insulin sensitizers, thiazolidinediones, inhibit the MPC [2].
+Other clinically relevant inhibitors of the MPC complex are lonidamine [6-7], quinolone antibacterials [5], entacapone and nitrofurantoin [7].

 Transporters